Bebo: 2019: Sale to Amazon

 In July 2019, Amazon, through their subsidiary Twitch Interactive, acquired Bebo for US$25 million after outbidding Discord.

 2021–2022: Relaunch

 In early 2021, the Bebo.com webpage began to display a series of messages suggesting a new relaunch of Bebo was imminent.
 In an interview on February 3, founder Michael Birch described his plan to relaunch the social networking website with a focus on individual profiles, rather than the news feed that had become ubiquitous throughout the rest of social media.

 2022: Second shutdown

-As of May 2022, Bebo has been shutdown again, never having left its private beta-testing phase, with the website now displaying a quote by founder Michael Birch, about the attempts of resurrecting Bebo.
+As of May 2022, Bebo has been shut down again, never having left its private beta-testing phase, with the website now displaying a quote by founder Michael Birch, about the attempts of resurrecting Bebo.
 Birch states "Who knows", in response to if Bebo would ever be relaunched again.

 Original website features

 Users received a personal profile page where they would post blogs, photographs, music, videos, and questionnaires, which other users may answer.
 Additionally, users could add others as friends and send them messages, and update their personal profiles to notify friends about themselves.

 Each Bebo user received a profile, which included two specific modules: a comment section where other users could leave a message and a list of the user's friends.
 Users could select from many more modules to add.
 By default, when an account was created, the profile was private, which limited access to friends.
 The user could select the "Public Profile" option so the profile would be visible to any other members.
 Profiles could be personalized by a design template that became the background of the user's profile, known as a skin.
 Profiles also included multiple-choice quizzes; polls for their friends to vote in and comment on; photo albums allowing users 96 images per album; blogs with a comments section; a list of bands of which the user was a fan; and a list of groups that the user was a member of.
 A "Video Box" could also be added, either hot-linked from YouTube or copied from a Bebo media content provider's page.